ompl/omplapp/doc/dox/installation.md

 - Install [MacPorts].
 - If you do not need to modify or see the source code of OMPL.app, then the easiest way to install OMPL.app is with the MacPorts \c port command:

-      sudo port sync \; install boost +python27 \; install ompl +app +python27
+      sudo port sync \; install ompl +app

   This is it.
 You are done.
 It will take quite a while, though, to download, build, and install OMPL.app and all its dependencies.
 It is recommended to let this running overnight.
 The GUI is invoked from the command line by \c /opt/local/bin/ompl_app.
 Demo programs and input files for the GUI can be found in \c /opt/local/share/ompl.

 - If you downloaded the source distribution of OMPL.app, then you need to install the dependencies Boost, CMake, assimp, FCL, OpenDE, PyQt4, PyOpenGL, and Py++.
 If you have MacPorts installed, type the following:

       sudo port sync
-      sudo port install boost +python27 \; install cmake assimp fcl ode py27-pyqt4 py27-opengl py27-pyplusplus-devel
+      sudo port install boost cmake assimp fcl ode py27-pyqt4 py27-opengl py27-pyplusplus-devel

-  If you omit the \c +python27 part, Boost.Python will not be installed, and the Python bindings for OMPL cannot be compiled.
   The commands above can take quite a while to complete.
 It is recommended to let this running overnight.
 If you do not care for the Python bindings or the GUI, you can reduce the total number of dependencies that need to be installed significantly by typing the following commands instead of the ones above:

       sudo port sync
       sudo port install boost cmake assimp fcl ode